chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 ## Vaccination Rollout: Population vs. Vaccination Rates

-- A comparison between total population and vaccination data shows the percentage of the population that had received at least one vaccine dose.
-In several countries, the percentage of people vaccinated increased over time.
-Countries that vaccinated early and aggressively, such as the United States and European nations, saw a slower rise in new cases as vaccines helped control the spread of the virus.
+* Query Analysis: Comparing total population against vaccination data reveals the share of people who had received at least one dose.
+In many countries, vaccination coverage steadily increased over time.
+Nations   that rolled out vaccines early and aggressively—such as the United States and several European countries—experienced a slower rise in new cases as vaccines curbed the virus’s spread.

-- Findings: Vaccination rollout played a critical role in slowing down the spread of Covid-19.
-However, many developing nations, including Nigeria, lagged behind in terms of vaccination coverage, which may have prolonged their exposure to the virus.
+* Findings: Vaccination played a critical role in reducing transmission, but many developing countries, including Nigeria, lagged in coverage.
+This slower rollout may have prolonged vulnerability to the virus.

 ## Covid-19 Global Impact Analysis Dashboard on Tableau